-If you have suffered a shoulder injury in an accident due to a third party’s recklessness or negligence, it is critical that you hire a personal injury attorney with a track record of success and the connections to help you heal and maximize your financial compensation.
+If you have an injured shoulder due to a third party’s carelessness in Dallas, it is critical that you hire a personal injury attorney with a track record of success and the connections to help you physically heal and maximize your financial compensation.

-Mullen & Mullen Law Firm has significant experience in handling shoulder injury cases.
-We routinely assist clients in obtaining the necessary medical care they require following a spinal injury at no up-front cost – even if they don’t have health insurance.
+Mullen & Mullen Law Firm has significant experience in handling shoulder injury cases in Dallas.
+We routinely assist clients in obtaining the necessary medical care they require at no up-front cost – even if they don’t have health insurance.

 Shoulder Injury Settlements & Verdicts

 About Shoulder Injuries